marionlamoureux/ozone_lab/README.md

 **Summary**
 - Enable Ranger from the Cloudera Manager UI
+- SSH to the node and start using the command line
 - Test Ranger privileges
 - Review Ozone Security Settings from the command line

-## 1.1 Enable and Configure Ranger
+## Enable and Configure Ranger
 In Cloudera Manager, go to the Ozone service.
 ![[ClouderaManager-Ozoneservice.png]](./images/ClouderaManager-Ozoneservice.png)